The Minnesota State Fair, also referred to as the Great Minnesota Get-Together, is an annual state fair that’s been held nearly every year since 1859.

 - A stunning exhibit of butterflies at the Butterfly House

-- Fun-filled rides including carousels, a great big wheel, and much more
+- Fun-filled rides including the carousel, the great big wheel ( one of the tallest giant Ferris wheels in North America!), and much more

 As one of the biggest state fairs in North America, you know you can expect the fair food to surpass your expectations!
 The fair attracts some of the best food booths in the country that will entice you to try a good number of them.